PaperCutSoftware/GhostTrap/README.md

 needed to reply on a PostScript interpreter.

 Rather than risk PaperCut users being susceptible to zero-day attacks we decided to take a more proactive approach by adopting modern process-level sandboxing.
-This "extra barrier" has been made possible by mating two fantastic open source projects, Ghostscript and Chromium.
+This best-practice "extra barrier" has been made possible by mating two fantastic open source projects: Ghostscript and Google Chromium.
 *Ghost Trap* brings Chromium's best of breed sandboxing security to Ghostscript.
 Although sandboxing is not [100% infallible](http://blog.chromium.org/2012/05/tale-of-two-pwnies-part-1.html) the increased security adds a very substantial barrier, and provides our users with a best-practice secure option for PostScript to image